AxisCommunications/acap-runtime/README.md

 - Computer:
   - Either [Docker Desktop][dockerDesktop] version 4.11.1 or higher, or
-  [Docker Engine][dockerEngine] version 20.10.17 or higher, with BuildKit enabled.
+  [Docker Engine][dockerEngine] version 20.10.17 or higher.
+  - To build Docker ACAP locally it is required have [BuildKit][buildkit] enabled.

 ### APIs